webronen/PiiDrone_X-314_Quad/README.md

 ### Overview

-Automatically estimates safe, flyable PID gains in three relay-excited stages (P, D, I) using RMSE.
-Provides a robust starting point for manual tuning.
+Estimates safe, flyable PID gains for roll, pitch, and yaw.
+Provides a starting point for manual tuning with real-time safety limits.

 ### Features